modood/hdkeygen/README.md

-  -bip39     bool   mnemonic code for generating deterministic keys (default false) -pass      string protect bip39 mnemonic with a passphrase (default "") -n         int    set number of keys to generate (default 20)
+  -bip39     bool   mnemonic code for generating deterministic keys (default false) -pass      string protect bip39 mnemonic with a passphrase (default "") -n         int    set number of keys to generate (default 20) -mnemonic  string optional list of words to re-generate a root key
 ```

 Example